Main Content

 Save for college & training with VT529

-VT529 funds can help pay for tuition, computers, room and board or off-campus housing, travel, fees, and the costs for apprenticeship programs or retraining at institutions throughout the U.S. (as well as at schools in Canada and around the world).
+VT529 funds can help pay for tuition, computers, housing and meals or off-campus housing, travel, fees, and the costs for qualified apprenticeship programs or retraining at institutions throughout the U.S. (as well as at schools in Canada and around the world).
 You can even use the funds to pay back student loans.
-And you'll get state and federal tax benefits to make your savings go further.

 Get a VT tax credit.

+With VT529, you'll get state and federal tax benefits to make your savings go further.
 As Vermont's official 529 savings program, it is the only savings program that qualifies for a 10% Vermont state income tax credit on qualified annual contributions for higher education.
-Contributions deposited into a VT529 account are eligible for a VT income tax credit (up to $250 per beneficiary account, or $500 per beneficiary account for joint tax filers).
+Contributions deposited into a VT529 account by December 31 are eligible for a VT income tax credit (up to $250 per beneficiary account, or $500 per beneficiary account for joint tax filers).

 VT529 QUICK FACTS